Harrisonscott9970/Space-Explorer---Procedural-OpenGL-CW/README.md

 ## Project Overview
 Space Explorer is a real-time interactive 3D prototype developed in C++ using OpenGL 4.x.

 The project focuses on procedural content generation (PCG), real-time rendering, and user-controlled navigation within a space environment.

-The application was built without using any game engine, adhering strictly to the module requirements and approved libraries.
+The application was built without using any game engine, following strictly with the module requirements and approved libraries.

 ---